Pancho Magalona: Early life

-Born Enrique Gayoso Magalona Jr. in Bacolod, Negros Occidental, he was the son of Enrique B. Magalona Sr., who was then a municipal president of Saravia (now renamed in his honor) and a future Senator.
+Enrique Gayoso Magalona Jr. was born in Bacolod, Negros Occidental, he was the son of Enrique B. Magalona Sr., a politician who served as municipal president of Saravia (now renamed in his honor) in Negros Occidental and as senator from 1946 to 1955.

 Career

 Magalona and his wife Tita Duran, appeared in numerous Sampaguita Pictures films.
 The couple was the most popular love team in films during the late 1940s and 1950s.
 He was the father of Francis Magalona (1964–2009), Ma.
 Susan Magalona-Contreras, Vicky, Victor (married to Ma.
 Angeles), Henry, Popeye "Pye", Malot, Maricar Magalona-Martinez, and Martin.
-He also co-starred on some Hollywood movies that were shot in the Philippines, such as The Hook (with Kirk Douglas) and Merrill's Marauders (with Jeff Chandler).
+He also co-starred in a few Hollywood film that were shot in the Philippines, such as Merrill's Marauders (1962) and The Hook (1963).
+One of his best remembered roles is portraying the character of Simoun / Crisostomo Ibarra in the 1962 film adaptation of José Rizal's novel El Filibusterismo.

 In 1967, Magalona ran for governor of Rizal under the Liberal Party but was defeated by incumbent governor Isidro Rodriguez; Neptali Gonzales, Magalona's running mate, managed to be elected vice governor.

 Awards

-He won the FAMAS Award for Best Actor in 1958 for Hanggang sa Dulo ng Daigdig and is best remembered for playing the character Simoun in the film version of José Rizal's novel El Filibusterismo.
+In 1959, Magalona won the FAMAS Award for Best Actor for his performance as a bandit in the 1958 film Hanggang sa Dulo ng Daigdig (lit.
+'To the world's edge'), produced by the independent studio Pacific Movie Productions.